LaRoomy/LaRoomyAPI_Remote_Examples/Base Usage/Nano 33 IoT/All Simple Properties/Readme.md

 ## Hardware

-In this example three LEDs, two hardware buttons and one potentiometer are used.
+In this example two LEDs, two hardware buttons and one potentiometer are used.

 ![Test Circuit](TestCircuit_NanoIoT_AllSimpleProperties.png)